pygobject/pycairo/docs/reference/context.rst

       precision of its internal arithmetic, and the prescribed *tolerance* is restricted to the smallest representable internal value.

-   .. method:: show_glyphs(glyphs[, num_glyphs])
+   .. method:: show_glyphs(glyphs)

-      :param glyphs: glyphs to show as a sequence of (int, float, float)
+      :param glyphs: glyphs to show as a sequence of :class:`Glyph`
-      :param num_glyphs: number of glyphs to show, defaults to showing all glyphs
-      :type num_glyphs: int

       A drawing operator that generates the shape from an array of glyphs, rendered according to the current font face, font size (font matrix),